Basilica of St. John: Justinian's Church

 Construction of the church began by 548 and was completed by 565.
 The building of this church was presided over by the bishop, Hypatius of Ephesus.
-As the leading ecclesiastical theoretician and writer of his day, it was possible that he gained the influence of Justinian and had the tomb of St. John reconstructed, as major construction in the Asia Minor was rare.
+As the leading ecclesiastical theoretician and writer of his day, it was possible that he gained the influence of Justinian and had the tomb of St. John reconstructed, as major construction in Asia Minor was rare.

 After its completion, it was regarded as one of the holiest churches of its time and was held in great honor, as Procopius notes in his Secret History: